+NFE2 and RCOR1 were identified as one of the strongest member of gained group, CTCF was identified as a member of common group, and YBX1 was identified as a member of loss group.

 Rewiring analysis based on mixed membership algorithm

 We use mixed membership algorithm to investigate the rewiring changes between GM12878 and K562 cell lines (Figure S 3-1).
-TF-target matrix (M x V) is converted from enhancer and TSS regulatory network, where M is the number of TF and V is the number of unique target genes for all TFs.
+TF-target matrix (M×V) is converted from enhancer and TSS regulatory network, where M is the number of TF and V is the number of unique target genes for all TFs.
 Each row represents a target gene of a TF i=1,2,…, M. The regulatory pattern of each TF is comprised of K latent communities.
 Each community includes contributions from N target gene and N varies for different TF.

-The target gene of TF w_i, vector w={w_{i,1}^v,w_{i,2}^v,…, w_{i,n}^v} and =1 means target, 0 means non-target.
+The target gene of TF wi, w=wi,1v,wi,2v,…, wi,nv and =1 means target, 0 means non-target.
 The observation denote TF i, target gene j with status v.
-Similarly Z_i,j,v is the community distribution of each target gene j for TF I with status v. \beta (K x V) denotes the probability of target gene j belong community k, which is parameter of multinomial distribution. \theta_i each and denote the distribution of communities for TF i. \theta ~ Dirichlet (\alpha), where \alpha is the super-parameter of \theta.
+Similarly Zi,j,v is the community distribution of each target gene j for TF i with status v. βM×V denotes the probability of target gene j belong community k, which is parameter of multinomial distribution. θi each and denote the distribution of communities for TF i. θ ~ Dirichletα, where α is the super-parameter of θ.